KlashbeN/BrowseAMall/ProjectLog.md

 Total 81 hours

 Date: 27-28 May
-What did we do? debug the code as it did not perform the search correctly.
+What did we do?
+Debug the code as it did not perform the search correctly.
 				About 4hrs each student
 Total 85 hours